kristopolous/reddit-comment-miner/README.md

 ### But Wait, There's More!

-Additionally the first field of every line of the comment file is the score of the comment.
-With this you can see how immensely unpopular the user is with a few quick cuts of everyday shell tools: `cat kristopolous-comments | awk ' { print $1 } ' | sort -n | uniq -c`.
+The first field of every line of the comment file is the score of that comment.
+You can see how immensely unpopular the user is with a few quick cuts of everyday shell tools: `cat kristopolous-comments | awk ' { print $1 } ' | sort -n | uniq -c`.

 Razzamatazz and alakazam, you've been data-mined!